Posted October 22, 2008

 While Cyveillance was not one of the two vendors profiled in Moore and Clayton’s analysis, I am sure our peers face the same challenges we do in solving this problem.
-In order to detect phishing attacks in the shortest possible time, Cyveillance has systems that identify thousands of unique phish each day by examining content from billions of multilingual SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. messages, a global array of honeypots, hundreds of thousands of new Domain: A specified location where a set of activity or knowledge exists.
-For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
-LookingGlass Cyber (n) - A fancy name for a URL or website. registrations, and all our customers “abuse” messages on a minute-by-minute basis.
+In order to detect phishing attacks in the shortest possible time, Cyveillance has systems that identify thousands of unique phish each day by examining content from billions of multilingual SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. messages, a global array of honeypots, hundreds of thousands of new domain registrations, and all our customers “abuse” messages on a minute-by-minute basis.
 In the ever more critical quest for detection speed, Cyveillance has even developed a patented system that offers pre-attack intelligence before the phishing email is ever sent, allowing takedown to begin literally the minute the fake page is created.

 According to hard data from customers who have objectively tested multiple vendors in “bake off” competitions, these investments have led to detection that often runs four to eight hours faster than other methods, and this is before takedown is even initiated.
 Thus, if all takedowns were of equal length and equal cost, superior detection performance can still provide significant hard-dollar savings.
 This performance gap came only at the cost of many millions of dollars in investment, and Phishing evolves so fast that only constant, continued investment will enable vendors to keep pace with the criminals.